dolfies/youtube-archive/README.md

 (you can replace `-P 15` with the number of concurrent instances you want running)

 ## Structure Explanation
 There's a directory for each "flavor" of unlisted videos.
-For general videos, use the `general` directory.
+For general videos, use the 'general' directory.

 Here's an example file structure:
 |-- General